Setting Basic Assessment Rates Policy 23-600 | Effective Date: September 25, 2024

 • Full funding for security of benefits; and

-• Accounting for performance
+• Accountability for performance.

 Interpretation